jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 ##### Scope

 - `configure/RULES_FUNC` `checkfile`: the `$(if $(wildcard ...))` branches
-  are inverted (prints "no source path" when the file exists).
+  are inverted, and the only caller (`db.conf` in `RULES_SQL`) passes a quoted path that `$(wildcard)` never matches; the two defects masked each other so the stale file was always removed.
+Fixed 2026-09-11.
 - `configure/RULES_INSTALL` `serverxml.install`: engine and etl receive each
   other's `ARCHAPPL_SHUTDOWN_*_PORT` value.
+Fixed 2026-09-11.
-- `configure/RULES_REQ` `get.jdbc` / `install.jdbc`: dead path; the JDBC
+- `configure/RULES_REQ` `get.jdbc` / `install.jdbc`: an unused manual
-  driver ships inside the mgmt WAR via Maven runtime scope.
-- `README.md`: purpose paragraph says Debian 12 while the guide is Debian 13.
+  alternative that copies the driver into `TOMCAT_HOME/lib`; Maven already packages `mariadb-java-client` into each WAR (runtime scope); the built WARs in `target/` and the installed tree carry the driver only inside the four WARs, and the Tomcat lib holds none.
+Not wired into `install` or `build`, not documented.
+Removed 2026-09-11 (owner choice), together with the `jdbc` download case in `scripts/install_java_pkgs_local.bash`.
 - `scripts/required_pkgs.sh` Debian 13: no Maven; README relies on
   java-env for it.
 Document or install.
-- `.gitignore`: `test*` pattern hides any path starting with `test`.
+Owner decision pending (2026-09-11).
+- `tests/phase1-logic.bash` `EXPECTED_BRANCH` defaulted to `cleanup`, so
+  P1.1 only warned on `modernize`.
+Default changed to `modernize` (owner choice a, 2026-09-11); the variable stays overridable.

+Examined on `modernize` and found already fixed by the cleanup commits, so not part of this row: the README "Debian 12" wording (Debian 13 throughout since `6d294f3`) and the `.gitignore` `test*` pattern (followed by `!/tests/` and `!/tests/**` since `dc8628d`; `tests/` is tracked).

 Out of scope: defects already fixed on the cleanup commits; anything in the aa-maven.

 ##### Completion Criteria

-- Each item above has a phase 1 assertion in `tests/phase1-logic.bash` that fails on the old behavior and passes on the fix.
+- Each defect item above has a phase 1 assertion in `tests/phase1-logic.bash` that fails on the old behavior and passes on the fix.
+The `EXPECTED_BRANCH` default is a test-harness setting, not a defect: its evidence is P1.1 passing on `modernize` instead of warning.

 ##### Dependencies And Decisions

-- none
+- Owner choice 2026-09-11: remove the jdbc rules rather than annotate them.
+- Owner choice 2026-09-11: phase 1 expects `modernize` by default.
+- One item above (Maven in `required_pkgs.sh`) awaits an owner decision before this row can close.

 ##### Implementation Plan

-Plan Status: draft
+Plan Status: accepted
-Plan Acceptance: none
-Implementation Authorization: none
+Plan Acceptance: 2026-09-11, owner accepted the assertion-first plan in session Implementation Authorization: 2026-09-11, for the checkfile, serverxml, jdbc, and branch-default items; the Maven item awaits its decision
 Superseded Plan Artifacts: none

 1. Add the failing assertions first, run phase 1, observe the failures.
+   Done 2026-09-11: P1.9 (checkfile, three checks), P1.10 (two checks),
+   P1.11 (one check) added; each observed failing on the old code.
 2. Apply each fix; re-run phase 1.
+Done 2026-09-11 for items 1 to 3 and
+   the branch default.
+3. Third-person review 2026-09-11: five findings accepted and applied — the `jdbc` download case removed from `scripts/install_java_pkgs_local.bash`, `CHANGELOG.md` and `tests/README.md` entries added, the completion criterion and the jdbc wording above corrected.

 ##### Test Plan